Goodbye (The Coral song)

 "Goodbye" is a song by English indie rock band The Coral taken from their debut album The Coral (2002).
 Released in July 2002, it was the second single taken from the album and charted at #21.

 Music video

 The music video was directed by Laurence Easeman.
-The video was inspired by the Wickerman, filmed in Greenfield, Holywell just outside Flint, Wales.
+The video was inspired by the Wickerman, filmed in Greenfield, Holywell just outside Flint, Flintshire, Wales.